vkammerer/react-redux-firebase/README.md

-# React-Redux-Firebase-Webpack
+# Webpack + React + Redux + Firebase

-Starter Kit / Boilerplate to use react, redux and firebase in an ES2015 codebase compiled with Webpack.
+Starter Kit / Boilerplate to use React, Redux and Firebase in an ES2015 codebase compiled with Webpack.
 This is an adaptation of the article [http://blog.krawaller.se/posts/a-react-redux-firebase-app-with-authentication](http://blog.krawaller.se/posts/a-react-redux-firebase-app-with-authentication)
+A version of this app is visible at [vkammerer.github.io/react-redux-firebase](http://vkammerer.github.io/react-redux-firebase)

 ## Install
 Clone the repo and then: